sjmy/admin-dashboard/README.md

 # admin-dashboard
-Admin dashboard project using HTML and CSS Grid
+Admin dashboard frontend project using HTML and CSS Grid.
+Project cards are responsive when the browser window is resized.